temporalio/documentation/docs/node/activities.md

 # Activities

 In Temporal, Activities are typically used to interact with external resources, like making an HTTP request.

-Unlike [Workflows](/docs/node/determinism), Activities execute in the standard Node.js environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
+- Unlike [Workflows](/docs/node/determinism), Activities execute in the standard Node.js environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
 So any code that needs to talk to the outside world needs to be in an Activity.
+- Activities cannot be in the same file as Workflows (must be separately registered).
+- Activities may be retried repeatedly, so you may need to use [idempotency keys](https://stripe.com/blog/idempotency) for critical side effects.

-### Overview
+## Overview

 Below is a simple Activity that accepts a string parameter, appends a word to it, and returns the result.
 The Temporal Node SDK looks for any `.js` files in the `lib/activities` directory, and automatically registers any exported functions as Activities.